nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 Other ideas for tools that could help:

-- A cli to allow `npm deprecate` a range of versions on a package.
 - or request new support of `npm deprecate` to allow deprecating versions published before a given time
 - use npm 6.9+'s aliasing ability to provide a replacement for transitive deps.
 - if author simply can't be reached and package is very outdated, then need to contact npm to get access to deprecate package.